 .jpg)

-During the hearings, the defense and Kniaziev himself argued that, while he was under surveillance, the investigation had interfered with his private life.
+In court, the defense and Kniaziev himself argued that, while he was under surveillance, the investigation had interfered with his private life.
 In the defense's view, the records of the covert investigative actions had been drawn up with violations, so the resulting evidence should be ruled inadmissible.

 Vsevolod Kniaziev is charged under Article 368(4) of the Criminal Code of Ukraine.